About

 Improved targeting of the Basic Income to those on lower incomes.

-People with low and high incomes are paid the same gross Basic Income amount, but with a progressive tax, those with lower incomes receive a greater net amount after tax is deducted.
-This provides Broad Targeting to those on lower incomes.
+With a taxable Basic Income, people with low and high incomes are paid the same gross Basic Income amount, but with a progressive tax, those with lower incomes receive a greater net amount after tax is deducted.
+This provides Broad Targeting of the Basic Income to those on lower incomes while lowering the net cost (the amount the government pays) of the scheme.

 Lower overall cost and easier implementation of a Basic Income scheme when paid with a suitable tax scheme.